VMFA-224: World War II

 Marine Fighter Squadron 224 (VMF-224) was commissioned on 1 May 1942 at Marine Corps Air Station Ewa Hawaii.
 During this time the squadron flew both Brewster F2A Buffalos and Grumman F4F Wildcats out of Naval Air Station Barbers Point.
 In the spring, a ten-plane detachment from the squadron was sent to Barking Sands at the northern tip of Kauai to patrol against possible Japanese raids.
-On 14 August 1942, the planes and pilots of VMF-224 departed Hawaii onboard the USS Kitty Hawk (AKV-1).
+On 14 August 1942, the planes and pilots of VMF-224 departed Hawaii on board the USS Kitty Hawk (AKV-1).
 VMF-224 was part of the 2nd echelon of Marine Aircraft Group 23 to depart Hawaii.
 The Kitty Hawk arrived at Port Vila, Efate, New Hebrides on 28 August.
 The ship moored alongside the escort carrier and transferred 40 aircraft.
 VMF-224 aircraft catapulted from the Long Island on 30 August 1942 arriving at Henderson Field, Guadalcanal in the middle of a Japanese air raid.
 The squadron saw its first combat on 2 September, when it assisted with intercepting a 40 plane raid.
 During this engagement, the squadron commanding officer, Maj Robert Galer, was credited with destroying two Japanese aircraft.
 The squadron was credited with destroying 60.5 Japanese aircraft in less than two months.
 The squadron also conducted close air support (CAS) missions while under constant attack from Japanese naval, air, and ground forces.
 VMF-224 contributed significantly to the American victory during the Guadalcanal Campaign, which in turn, helped stem the tide of the Japanese advance across the Southern Pacific and secured a crucial foothold in the long island-hopping campaign against Japan.